Frequently asked questions

 How will I know if I am required to come back to work?

-If you are required to return from furlough and/or return to work on campus, your line manager will speak with you to inform you, outline what this involves and when you will be expected to return.
+Your line manager will speak with you to outline what this involves and when you will be expected to return.
 Guidance is available at:

 Do I have to return to work even if I'm struggling with childcare/caring responsibilities?